Clinton Anderson (New Mexico politician): Support for space program

+In 1967, Anderson chaired the Senate Committee on Aeronautical and Space Sciences that investigated the NASA Apollo 1 accident.
+Deputy Administrator Robert Seamans, Administrator James E. Webb, Manned Space Flight Administrator Dr. George E. Mueller, and Apollo Program Director Maj Gen Samuel C. Phillips were all called to testify before Anderson's committee, which also featured extensive questioning by Senator Walter Mondale.

 Personal life

-On June 22, 1921, Anderson had married Henrietta McCartney, and he returned to Albuquerque with his new wife.
-They had two children: Sherburne Presba Anderson and Nancy Anderson.
+On June 22, 1921, Anderson married the former Henrietta McCartney, and the couple returned home to Albuquerque.
+They had two children together: Sherburne Presba Anderson; and Nancy Anderson.

-His age and growing health problems made Anderson retire on January 3, 1973, after he had served four terms in the U.S. Senate.
-He died at his home in Albuquerque on November 11, 1975, from a massive stroke, and he was buried at Fairview Memorial Park in Albuquerque.
-His wife, Henrietta McCartney Anderson, died on June 7, 1994, at the age of 94.
+On January 3, 1973, due to his age and growing health problems, Anderson retired after having served four terms in the U.S. Senate.

+On November 11, 1975, just two years later, Anderson died at his home in Albuquerque from a massive stroke, at the age of 80.
+He was buried at Fairview Memorial Park in Albuquerque.
+His wife, Henrietta McCartney Anderson, died nearly two decades later, on June 7, 1994, at the age of 94.

 Legacy

-He was inducted into the International Space Hall of Fame in 1977.
-In the 1998 HBO miniseries From the Earth to the Moon, Anderson was played by Mason Adams.
+In 1977, Anderson was posthumously inducted into the International Space Hall of Fame.

+In the Tom Hanks miniseries From the Earth to the Moon (1998), which aired on HBO, Anderson was played by Mason Adams.